 – Only available for orgs using Enterprise, Performance, Unlimited, Developer, and database.com

-A unified cloud-based solution, powered by MuleSoft’s Anypoint Platform, that imports and exports information from Salesforce.
+Dataloader.io is a unified cloud-based solution powered by MuleSoft’s Anypoint Platform.
+It imports and exports information from Salesforce.

 + Affordable solution for batch importing new records and batch updating existing records